 - The Constitution of governing bodies of maintained schools September 2016

-The Local Authority governor's status was altered under these regulations.
-The local authority can currently nominate any eligible person to the governing board and the governing board now decide whether the nominee has the skills to contribute to the effective governance of the school.
+The constitution for the governing board of a maintained school allows for one governor to be nominated by the local authority.
+The local authority can nominate any eligible person to the governing board and the governing board decides whether the nominee has the skills to contribute to the effective governance of the school.
 The appointment of the LA governor is therefore the responsibility of the governing board.

 If you are interested in becoming a local authority governor, please contact email@example.com for an application form.

 It is best practice to limit the number of terms of office an individual serves at the same school to no more than 8 or 9 years.
 With this in mind, the local authority will now be limiting the number of terms of office a local authority governor will be nominated to the same school.
 We appreciate the experience governors have has they approach the end of their second term of office and where governors are keen to continue we would be pleased to a nomination to an alternative school.